Best Pillowcase Sizes (in & cm) — Standard, Queen, King, Body (2026)

 You can easily find throw pillowcases to suit your style and change the appearance of any living space, such as using these pillows in different sizes to make your bed look like a couch.

-As a general rule, yes.
 You should keep your pillow inside a pillowcase to protect its materials, particularly if you’re interested in a pillow spray for sleep.
-We also recommend pillow protectors, which are often waterproof and act as a barrier against liquids and allergens.
+Some non-standard pillows may include a specialty case with purchase.

 Bottom line: Use a pillowcase for nightly sleep (hygiene and comfort) and add a protector if spills/allergens are a concern; specialty pillows often ship with purpose‑made covers.